How to write a marketing plan and grow your business with better marketing.

 Many businesses that I have worked in assign their marketing budget by linking to their forecast revenues e.g. If your target was £1million turnover, the budget assigned to achieve that could be 5% or 10% of turnover.
 You need to allocate marketing budget that is inline with your growth targets.
 If you spent £50k last year and have set aside the same budget as the previous year you should only expect the previous years revenues.
 Plan for growth but measure it.
 Understand how your marketing is performing and if it is delivering the results you need.
 If not, try something else or put the budget somewhere that is delivering the results that you need.

+Make your goals achievable and in line with your business plan.
+Then monitor the performance of that marketing against the plan.
+Regularly.
 Make a list of goals and make them measurable so that you’ll know when you are on target.
 These can be monthly targets or annual targets but be sure to monitor them consistently so that you can adapt to opportunities or reduce spend in poorly performing channels.
+Here’s a summary that should help you to set realistic and achievable marketing goals.

 Step 5: The marketing budget plan.